kbaggen/Cheapfathers-Bubble-Logger/README.md

 It should be noted that he cheap ds18b20 probes even rated at +/- 0.5`C, is no anywhere near that, so check you probe in boiling water and also ice bath (e.g. the crushed ice and water amount should be around 1:1), and inset the correction at TEMP_OFFSET in the setting in the Arduino.ino file!

 ### SG estrimation by polynomial approach
 This software give an indicative SG with an offset of  +/- 4 SG untis if used in a airtight tank and an S-shaped airlock with 5 ml water in it!
-By indicative I mean that sometimes the SBM_sum and hence the SBM/L go off, likely to a leak, atmospheric pressure, etc. whereby the SG get out of control.

 The SG is caclualted by we measure the SBM over time as SBM_sum and this is re-cacluated in regards of SBM/L and this is used by the polynoimal to calcualte the SG though a second degree polynoimal.